philippgille/hello-netcoreapp/README.md

 ### FDD

 - Run `publish-fdd.ps1` if you're using Windows and you have the .NET Core SDK installed.
-It will create the archive `hello-netcoreapp_netcoreapp1.1.zip`.
+    - It will create the archive `hello-netcoreapp_netcoreapp1.1.zip`.
 - Run `publish-fdd.sh` if you're using Linux and you have the .NET Core SDK installed.
-It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
+    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
 - Run `publish-fdd-docker.ps1` if you're using Windows and you have Docker installed.
-It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
+    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
 - Run `publish-fdd-docker.sh` if you're using Linux and you have Docker installed.
-It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
+    - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.

+### SCD

+- Run `publish-scd.ps1` if you're using Windows and you have the .NET Core SDK installed.
+    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.zip`

 ### Docker image